Quandela/Perceval/docs/source/reference/logging.rst

      - Usage
    * - ``general``
      - off
-     - General info: Deprecated, Gate not to use, weird simulation results
+     - General info: Technical info, track the usage of features
    * - ``resources``
      - off
      - Info about how are use our backends or remote platform GPU use (exqalibur)
    * - ``user``
      - warning
-     - Channel to use as a Perceval user, this will have to be clearly stated in the documentation
+     - Channel to use as a Perceval user & warnings (such as deprecated methods or arguments)

 Example
 ^^^^^^^

 .. code-block:: python

-    from perceval.utils import logger, logging
+    from perceval.utils.logging import logger, channel
-    logger.info('I log something as info in channel general', logging.channel.general)
+    logger.info('I log something as info in channel user', channel.user)

 To set a level for a channel you can use the following method: